webplatform/docs-wpd/Filing_Bugs/index.md

 To file a bug against WPD, or any other part of webplatform.org, you need to use the [http://project.webplatform.org Project Management page].

 * First of all, you need to have an account.
 If not, in the upper right corner, from the YOU ARE NOT LOGGED IN menu, select REGISTER, and follow the steps.
 * Next, make sure you are logged into the site.
 If you see YOU ARE NOT LOGGED IN in the upper right corner, well, you know.
 From the menu, select LOGIN.
-You can log in with OpenID or the account credentials you established on WebPlatform.org.
+You can also log in with OpenID.
 * Make sure that this bug hasn't been filed already — in the Search field, enter keywords to search for the bug.
 You can also see the lists of issues by category by clicking the Issues button.
 * Click REPORT AN ISSUE to launch the super double-secret bug demolition missile that is your bug report.
 Thanks!